WordPress vs Squarespace: How to Know Which One is Right for Your Business

 CONS

-WordPress design
+WordPress visual design

 PROS